Avocado season in Hawaii – must try it fresh and with avocado recipes (updated 2021)

 Better yet, spend time chatting with your neighbors with avo trees and you’ll be getting loads for free when avo season is happening.
 Harvest season for fresh avocados in Hawaii typically start from late September to May on the islands.

-Different types of Hawaiian avocados grown on the islands
+Hawaiian avocado varieties grown on the islands

-Avocado trees in Hawaii can range in size from the smaller Jan Boyce which is the size of an average egg to really large versions like the Fukumitsu which averages 11 to 14 inches in length.
+Hawaiian Avocado trees on the islands can range in size from the smaller Jan Boyce which is the size of an average egg to really large versions like the Fukumitsu which averages 11 to 14 inches in length.
 Even though there are over 200 varieties of avos on the islands, the most popular grown depending on location are Haas, Sharwil, Murashige, Green Gold, Yamagata, Nishigawa, Shemil – 34 and Ohata.
 With a long avocado season in Hawaii, having a few different varieties can extend your harvest and use of this nutritious fruit and growing them is relatively carefree in well drained soils.
 Growing avocados in Hawaii is relatively easy and carefree and you’ll find them in every back yard garden on the islands.

 Grow your own avocado trees in Hawaii

 Growing avocados in Hawaii is relatively easy for the back-yard gardener to grow an avocado tree in Hawaii.
 It is a relatively carefree tree to grow and maintain, keeping it trimmed to keep it from growing too large is challenging but necessary for you to be able to harvest the fruit.
 Also growing from seed doesn’t always give you the same fruit that you purchased so actually getting a grafted avocado is the best answer to growing successful avocadoes at home.
-With so many different varieties to choose from, it’s a challenge to decide what to pick best for growing in your back yard but check this site to choose the best type of avocado that you can grow in your area.
+With so many different varieties to choose from, it’s a challenge to decide what avocado variety to pick best for growing in your back yard but check this site to choose the best type of avocado variety that can grow well in your area.

 Basic propagation of avocados